collamaf/SimDaVinci/README.md

 - ExitX: X coordinate of primary particle exiting the source volume [mm];
 - ExitY: Y coordinate of primary particle exiting the source volume [mm];
 - ExitZ: Z coordinate of primary particle exiting the source volume [mm];
-- CosXExit: X directive cosine of primary particle exiting the source volume;
+- ExitCosX[2]: X directive cosine of primary particle exiting the source volume;
-- CosYExit: Y directive cosine of primary particle exiting the source volume;
+- ExitCosY[2]: Y directive cosine of primary particle exiting the source volume;
-- CosZExit: Z directive cosine of primary particle exiting the source volume;
+- ExitCosZ[2]: Z directive cosine of primary particle exiting the source volume;
-- EneExit: kinetic energy of primary particle exiting the source volume;
+- ExitEne[2]: kinetic energy of primary particle exiting the source volume;
-- PartExit: kind of primary particle (11=e-, -11=e+, 22=gamma, 13=mu-...) exiting the source volume;
+- ExitPart[2]: kind of primary particle (11=e-, -11=e+, 22=gamma, 13=mu-...) exiting the source volume;
+- ExitParentID[2]: partent-id of particle exiting the source
+- ExitProcess[2]: process that created the particles that exits the source (see table above)
+- ExitTrackN: number of different tracks exiting the source per event

 ### B1 vector (one entry per primary particle that gives a >0 energy deposition):
-- Eabs: energy absorbed by Cmos [keV];
+- Eabs: energy absorbed in CMOS [keV];
+- EAbsComp[2]: vector containing energy absorbed in CMOS [keV] due to Sr (comp 1) and to Y (comp 2)
 - PreCmosTrackN: number of tracks entering Cmos per primary (from front shield if present otherwise from world) (it's the length of the following vector);
 - PreCmosPart[PreCmosTrackN]: kind of particle of each track entering Cmos (from front shield if present otherwise from world);
 - PreCmosEn[PreCmosTrackN]: kinetic energy of particle of each tracks entering Cmos (from front shield if present otherwise from world) [keV];